RemonComputer/Robotic-Nano-Degree-Project-4/README.md

-# Robotic-Nano-Degree-Project-3
+# Robotic-Nano-Degree-Project-4

 ## Description

-- This is the third project of the Robotics udacity nano-degrees.
+- This is the fourth project of the Robotics udacity nano-degrees.
-- The robot would be able to localize its position on the mapusing its surroundings.
+- The robot is able to navigate the environment and draw 3d point clound and 2d occupency grid maps using rtabmap ros package.

 ## Prerequistes